horriblename/hyprgrass/README.md

 }
 ```

-then, inside your home-manager module:
+and in your home-manager module:

 ```nix
 wayland.windowManager.hyprland = {